SuihongSong/GeoModeling_GANSim-2D_Condition_to_Well_Facies_and_Global_Features/README.md

 ## Training dataset

 The training dataset (Zenodo, https://zenodo.org/record/3993791#.X1FQuMhKhaR) includes synthesized facies models, corresponding global features, and sparsely distributed well facies data.
 Training facies models are stored as multi-resolution TFRecords.
 Each original facies model (64x64) is downsampled into multiple resolutions (32x32, …, 4x4) and stored in `1r*.tfrecords` files for efficient streaming during training.
 There is a separate `1r*.tfrecords` file for each resolution.
-Training global features are stored as `*.labels`, and training well facies data is stored as `*3wellfacies.tfrecords`.
+Training global features are stored as `*.labels`, training probability maps are stored in `2probimages.tfrecordsand` although they are not used as conditioning data, and training well facies data is stored as `*3wellfacies.tfrecords`.

 ### How to make training data as TFRecords?